codio/site/source/docs/quickstart/crunch.md

 All output is written to the output window at the bottom of the screen, which is scrollable.

 ## Stack listing
-If you push the accumulator to the stack using the `PSH` command, the stack contents is displayed in a scrollable window within the dislay below the code window.
+If you push the accumulator to the stack using the `PSH` command, the stack content is displayed in a scrollable window within the display below the code window.
 As you `POP` items off the stack, you will see the topmost item being removed.

 ## Undo & Redo
 You can undo and redo changes using the buttons on the right hand side.